-3.5 Spacing
+4.6 Spacing

 Each section within the document should be double-spaced unless otherwise specified in the style guide that governs the standards for the document.
-Some variance in spacing may be permitted such as in the placement of tables, figures, or reprints or with some lengthy quotations, tables, footnotes, multi-line captions, and bibliography entries may be single spaced.
+Some variance in spacing may be permissible such as in the placement of tables, figures, or reprints or with some lengthy quotations, tables, footnotes, multi-line captions, and bibliography entries may be single spaced.

-3.6 Typeface/ Font
+4.7 Typeface/Font

-The consistent use of standard typeface or font such as 12-pt Times New Roman is required unless otherwise permitted by the advisory chair and committee or style guide.
+The consistent use of standard typeface or font such as 12 point Times New Roman is required unless otherwise permitted by the advisory chair and committee or style guide.
 Please refer to the applicable style manual for guidelines on the proper use of boldface, italics, and underlining.

-3.7 Margins
+4.8 Margins

-For each page, one-inch (1-inch) margins are required for the top, right, and bottom margins and to facilitate binding, and one and one-half-inch ($1\frac{1}{2}$ - inch) and margins are required for the left margin.
+For each page, one-inch (1-inch) margins are required for the top, right, and bottom margins and to facilitate binding, and one and one half-inch ($1\frac{1}{2}$ - inch) and margins are required for the left margin.

-3.8 Page Numbering
+4.9 Page Numbering

-Page numbers should be typed at the top or bottom right margin of the page, one-inch (1- inch) from the edge of the paper OR page numbers should be centered at the top or bottom of the page one inch (1-inch) from the edge of the paper.
+Page numbers should be typed at the top $\underline{\text{or}}$ bottom right margin of the page, one-inch (1-inch) from the edge of the paper $\underline{\text{OR}}$ page numbers should be centered at the top $\underline{\text{or}}$ bottom of the page one inch (1-inch) from the edge of the paper.

-Use lower case Roman numerals (iii, iv, v...) for pages before the first page of Chapter 1 and use Arabic numbers (1,2,3,4...) starting on the first page of Chapter one through to the final page of the document.
+Use lower case Roman numerals (iii, iv, v...) for pages prior to the first page of chapter one, and use Arabic numbers (1,2,3,4...) starting on the first page of chapter one through to the final page of the document.
 All numbers must be in sequence.
-The Title Page and the Abstract are generally not numbered, but their numbering is assumed.
-Therefore, the Acknowledgment and Dedication usually are found on pages iii and iv, and the Table of Contents usually begins on page v.
+The title page and abstract generally are not numbered but their numbering is assumed.
+Therefore, the acknowledgment and dedication usually are found on pages iii and iv, and the table of contents usually begins on page v.

 No punctuation is used with page numbers.
 There should be no blank pages within the document.
-Decisions about numbering the Abstract and inclusion of headers or footers must be made in consultation with the advisory committee and the style manual.
+Decisions about numbering the abstract and inclusion of headers or footers must be made in consultation with the advisory committee and the style manual.

-3.9 Abbreviations and Symbols
+4.10 Abbreviations and Symbols

 The use and format of any abbreviation or symbol must be uniform throughout the document and must conform to the style manual used to prepare the document.
 A full name or brief explanation should accompany the initial use of any abbreviation or symbol.
 Some abbreviations have multiple references.
-For example, APA can refer to the American Psychological Association, the American Psychiatric Association, the American Pediatric Association and so forth.
+For example, APA can refer to the American Psychological Association, the American Psychiatric Association, the American Psychiatric Association, the American Pediatric Association and so forth.
 Writers must allow for a readership that expands beyond their region.
 For example, NC may not readily mean North Carolina to an international reader, and the name Georgia may identify more than one place.
-When several abbreviations and symbols are used, a separate list with appropriate definitions must be included.
+When several abbreviations and/or symbols are used, a separate list with appropriate definitions, must be included.

-3.10 Format and Placement of Tables, Figures, and Reprints
+4.11 Format and Placement of Tables, Figures, and Reprints